hollypartridge/Space-Invaders-GA-Project-1/readme.md

 }
 ```

 To deal with collision between the player and alien beam I created a `loseLife` function that removed a player's life each time a player was shot and displayed this by rendering the change to the DOM.
-I also added a sound effect for each time an player was shot and an animation that made the player's sprite and lives display shake.
+I also added a sound effect for each time a player was shot and an animation that made the player's sprite and lives display shake.

 ```js
 function loseLife() {